zwilder/Barbarian/README.md

 - `L` Look: Use the movement keys to look around, `Enter` or `Escape` to exit look mode
 - `F1` Fullscreen mode (may be wonky - again, haven't tested on anything other than Arch Linux)
 - `<shift>+q` or `<ctrl>+q` Quit
+- The game saves on quitting.
+Select `Load Game` from the main menu to continue!